More distance, less time.

 - Generous width reduces rolling resistance with large tires

-- Disc brakes provide precisely modulated, confident stopping
+- Disc brakes provide precisely modulated, confident stopping power

 - VCLC laminate layer adds vibration damping to the rim